Meniscus Surgery Overview

 - Complete Resection: This procedure involves the complete removal of the damaged meniscus.
 This technique is only performed if absolutely necessary.
 Removal of the entire meniscus frequently leads to the development of arthritis.

-Arthroscopic knee surgery is often performed on an out-patient basis.
+Arthroscopic meniscus surgery is often performed on an out-patient basis.
 Here are some things to remember about what to expect, as well as some helpful hints during the recovery process immediately following the procedure:

 - After meniscus surgery, it is normal to have swelling and discomfort in the knee for several days.
 Apply ice bags or use the Cryocuff you were given to control swelling.
 Ice should be applied 20-30 minutes at a time, every hour or so.
 Be sure to protect your skin with a thin cloth.
 Icing is most important in the first 72 hours, although many people find that continuing it lessens their post-operative pain.